 What can I expect to get from my first visit?

 The first appointment is my opportunity to get to know you as a whole person.
 In order to serve you best, I want to gain an in-depth understanding of your current concerns, as well as your personal and familial medical history.
 We sit and talk for nearly two hours, leaving time for physical examination and creating a treatment plan.
-I may order lab tests for you to get done before your next appointment.
-We will discuss dietary recommendations, herbs and supplements, as well as do physical adjustments if needed.
-In addition to laying a strong foundation of a healthy diet and lifestyle, I usually make an individualized prescription of a homeopathic remedy for you to take which addresses the deepest causes of disease.
+I will make an individualized prescription of a homeopathic remedy for you to take which addresses the deepest causes of disease.
 In addition, we will discuss other treatment options including diet and lifestyle strategies, herbal medicines, flower essences, and mind body techniques.

 Will my insurance company cover your services?

 The Maine Association of Naturopathic Doctors (MAND) is working toward full and fair insurance coverage for our patients.
 Here’s the great news: The federal Affordable Care Act requires insurance companies to cover services from licensed healthcare providers, including NDs in Maine, and we are seeing progress on that front.